 You could use CTRL-click to build additional fabbers in the future without compromising the build queue, or causing large numbers of fabbers to be produced.

 The game provides you the ability to issue commands over areas rather than simply at individual points.
 Select an order, such as patrol, then click and drag.
 You can do this with orders for units or even factories.
-Below are shown four examples:
+Below are shown some examples:

 Area commands, such as patrol, when dragged beyond the planet will now encompass the entire planet.
 You can use this to, for example, have aircraft patrol an entire world, or build on every metal spot.